 The Company's operations are subject to all of the risks normally incident to the exploration for and the development and operation of mineral properties.
 Mineral exploration is a business of high inherent risk.
 Most exploration programs fail to locate a body of commercial ore.
-All exploration and mining programs face a risk of unknown and unanticipated geological conditions, and promising indications from early results may not be borne out in further exploration program often requires substantial cash investment, which can be lost in its entirety if it does not result in the discovery of a commercial ore body.
+All exploration and mining programs face a risk of unknown and unanticipated geological conditions, and promising indications from early results may not be borne out in further exploration work.
+Few properties which are explored are ever developed into producing mines.
+A mineral exploration program often requires substantial cash investment, which can be lost in its entirety if it does not result in the discovery of a commercial ore body.
 The commercial viability of a mineral deposit is dependent on a number of factors, some of which are the particular attributes of the deposit, such as size, grade and proximity to infrastructure, as well as metal prices.
 Most of these factors are beyond the control of the Company.
 Mineral exploration involves risks which even a combination of careful evaluation, experience, and knowledge cannot eliminate.